0 - 1

 The trail itself is about as flat and mellow as you’ll find anywhere!
 Enjoy a leisurely ramble through a forest of incredibly tall pine trees, with views of the mountains and the lake peeking through.

-If you finish this run and haven’t had enough, the Lake Mary area serves as a popular trailhead for more ambitious hikes, such as Duck Pass and Mammoth Crest.
+If you finish this hike and haven’t had enough, the Lake Mary area serves as a popular trailhead for more ambitious hikes, such as Duck Pass and Mammoth Crest.